jeffmylife/lm-cli/README.md

 A command-line interface for interacting with various LLM models (GPT, Claude, etc.) with markdown-formatted streaming output.

+## Prerequisites

+- For OpenAI models: An OpenAI API key
+- For Anthropic models: An Anthropic API key
+- For Ollama models: [Ollama](https://ollama.ai) installed and running

 ## Installation

 ### Option 1: Global Installation (Recommended)